icon-community/icon.community/content/_index.md

 ---
-title: Welcome to ICON
+title: Welcome to ICON!
-description: ICON is a public blockchain protocol building a hyperconnected future with BTP, our chain-agnostic interoperability solution.
+description: ICON is a public blockchain protocol building a hyperconnected future with BTP, a chain-agnostic interoperability solution.
 ---